decentraland/old-documentation/_posts/development-guide/2018-02-15-onscreen-ui.md

 ## Open the UI

-You can have the code of your scene make the the UI visible when specific events occurs, for example at the end of a game to display the final score.
+You can have the code of your scene make the UI visible when specific events occurs, for example at the end of a game to display the final score.

 To do this, simply set the `visible` property of the main `UICanvas` component that wraps the UI to _true_ or _false_.